Last updated: May 2017

 EU-U.S. Privacy Shield

-Questionmark Corporation complies with the EU-U.S. Privacy Shield framework in respect of the collection, processing and retention of personal information transferred from the EU to the United States including as part of certain of our services in which we act as a data processor.
-More information on the EU-U.S. Privacy Shield framework, and the EU-U.S. Privacy Shield framework list, can be found here: https://www.privacyshield.gov/.
+Questionmark Corporation complies with the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce in respect of the collection, processing, use and retention of personal information transferred from the EU and Switzerland to the United States respectively, including as part of certain of our services in which we act as a data processor.
+To learn more about the Privacy Shield program, and to view our certification, please visit: https://www.privacyshield.gov/.

 Information we collect on our website